le717/PatchIt/Documentation/PiP Format V1.1.md

 PatchIt! .PiP Format
 ====================

 **THIS DOCUMENT IS INCOMPLETE!
-The file format detailed in this file is not yet finalized, and is subject to change.**
+The file format outlined in this document is not yet finalized, and is subject to change.**

 General Information
 -------------------